What Is Generational Trauma?

 - Cultivating Resilience: Building resilience is essential for healing.
 Encouraging individuals and communities to develop coping skills, self-care practices, and supportive networks can help them navigate the effects of trauma and promote overall well-being.

-- Therapy and Trauma-Informed Care: Seeking therapy, particularly trauma-focused therapy, can provide individuals with a safe and supportive space to process their experiences and develop strategies for healing.
+- Therapy and Trauma-Informed Care: Seeking therapy, particularly trauma-focused therapy, can provide people with a safe and supportive space to process their experiences and develop strategies for healing.
 Trauma-informed care approaches ensure that professionals are sensitive to generational trauma’s specific needs and triggers.

 - Breaking the Silence: Encouraging open dialogue and storytelling about GT can help break the surrounding silence.
 Sharing personal narratives and family histories can facilitate understanding, empathy, and community connection.